 About falls and falls prevention

-Falls are the most common cause of accidents in every age group.
+In Australia falls are the most common cause of injuries in every age group.
 As babies and children start moving around more, they’re more likely to have falls and bumps.

 Injuries to children often happen when you don’t expect it, because children grow and develop new skills so quickly.